Dermal Fillers

 NASHA

-This stands for non-animal stabilized hyaluronic acids and are safe, reliable class of dermal fillers that have a low potential to cause allergic reactions.
+This stands for non-animal stabilised hyaluronic acids and are a safe, reliable class of facial volumising treatments that have a low potential to cause allergic reactions.
 They are commonly used to correct moderate to severe facial lines and restore volume loss that occur during natural ageing.

-NASHA dermal fillers are non-permanent, safe and give reliable and consistent results in their volumizing capacity.
+NASHA facial volumising treatments are non-permanent, safe and give reliable and consistent results in their volumising capacity.
 They tend to confer a softer and more natural look.

 Choosing the correct NASHA